 Congressionally Directed Medical Research Programs -- Reconstructive Transplant Research Program -- Investigator-Initiated Research Award

-The FY22 RTRP Investigator-Initiated Research Award (IIRA) is intended to support studies that have the potential to make an important contribution to reconstructive transplant research, patient care, and/or quality of life.
-Though the RTRP IIRA mechanism supports groundbreaking research, all projects must demonstrate solid scientific rationale with military-relevant utility.
+The FY23 RTRP Investigator-Initiated Research Award is intended to support studies that have the potential to make an important contribution to reconstructive transplant research, patient care, and/or quality of life.
+Though the RTRP Investigator-Initiated Research Award mechanism supports groundbreaking research, all projects must demonstrate solid scientific rationale with military-relevant utility.
 Important aspects of this award mechanism include:

-- Impact: The short- and long-term impact of the proposed research should be clearly articulated.
-Projects must address at least one of the FY22 RTRP Investigator-Initiated Research Award Focus Areas.
+• Impact: The short- and long-term impact of the proposed research should be clearly articulated.
+Projects must address at least one of the FY23 RTRP Investigator-Initiated Research Award Focus Areas.

-- Preliminary Data: Observations that drive a research idea may be derived from laboratory discovery, population-based studies, a clinician’s first-hand knowledge of patients, or anecdotal data.
-Preliminary and/or published data that are relevant to reconstructive transplantation and that support the rationale for the proposed research must be included.
+• Preliminary Data: Observations that drive a research idea may be derived from laboratory discovery, population-based studies, a clinician’s first-hand knowledge of patients, or anecdotal data.
+Preliminary and/or published data that are relevant to reconstructive transplantation and support the rationale for the proposed research must be included.